miamiww/miamiww.github.io/2018/05/04/welcome-to.md

 <pre><code>The aurality of the present and the present and the
 present and the present and the present and the present and the projects of the present and the projection of the projection of the future of the
 </code></pre>

+<p>My real interest in this was in then using a reaction prediction neural network to instruct the audience into their interpretation of the piece.
+However I ended up s</p>

 </article>